OpenIndiana: Initial reaction

 The formal announcement of the OpenIndiana project was made on September 14, 2010, at the JISC Centre in London.
 The first release of the operating system was made available publicly at the same time, despite being untested.
 The reason for the untested release was that the OpenIndiana team set a launch date ahead of Oracle OpenWorld in order to beat the release of Solaris 11 Express.

 The announcement of OpenIndiana was met with a mainly positive response; over 350 people viewed the online announcement, the ISO image was downloaded over 2000 times, the Twitter account obtained over 500 followers, and numerous notable IT press websites wrote about the release.
-The broadcast bandwidth of the announcement was substantial, noted to top 350Mbit/second.
+The broadcast bandwidth of the announcement was substantial, noted to top 350 Mbit/second.
 The network package depot server experienced 20x as much traffic interested in their distribution than they originally planned for, resulting in more threads later being provisioned.

 Not all reporting was positive, though, as some online articles questioned the relevance of Solaris given the market penetration of Linux.
 One article was critical of the OpenIndiana launch, citing a lack of professionalism with regard to releasing an untested build, and the project's lack of commitment to a release schedule.
 The initial OpenIndiana release was advertised as experimental and directly based on the latest OpenSolaris development build, preliminary to the OpenSolaris 2010 release.